thesheepcat/K/API_TECHNICAL_SPECIFICATIONS.md

     repostsCount: number; // Number of reposts
     parentPostId?: string; // ID of the post being replied to (null for original posts)
-    mentionedPubkeys: string[]; // Array of pubkeys mentioned in this post/reply }
+    mentionedPubkeys: string[]; // Array of pubkeys mentioned in this post/reply
+    isUpvoted: boolean; // Whether the requesting user has upvoted this post (only for get-post-details)
+    isDownvoted: boolean; // Whether the requesting user has downvoted this post (only for get-post-details) }
   ```